xiaoxianyu-office/mm/Mobs/Mobs.md

 ```

 #### DamageModifiers
-Modifies how much damage the mob will take from different damage causes.
+Modify how much damage the mob will take from different damage causes.
 For example, DamageModifiers can be used to make the mob immune to melee attacks, but weak to ranged attacks.
 See [Damage Modifiers](Mobs/DamageModifiers) for more information.
 ```yml